Curriculum-Guided Layer Scaling for Language Model Pretraining: Introduction

 We hypothesize that model expansion alone is insufficient for compute-efficient learning of hierarchical features, and investigate whether stacking should be paired with a structured learning signal to realize its potential.
 Inspired by cognitive development, we propose \textbf{Curriculum-Guided Layer Scaling (CGLS)}, a pretraining paradigm that couples progressive model expansion with a data curriculum of gradually increasing complexity.
 To preserve and build on previously learned representations during model growth, CGLS uses staged training: at each step, newly added transformer layers are first trained in isolation (with earlier layers frozen), before the entire model is fine-tuned on a more complex data distribution.
 This strategy protects previously learned representations during capacity increases and aligns model complexity with data difficulty throughout training.

 \paragraph{Our Contributions.} In summary, we make the following contributions:

-\begin{itemize} \item We propose \textbf{Curriculum-Guided Layer Scaling (CGLS)}, a unified framework for scaling both model capacity and data complexity during pretraining, combining layerwise expansion and stage-wise transfer with curriculum learning. \item We conduct a rigorous empirical evaluation of CGLS at two parameter counts and compute scales, demonstrating its scalability. \begin{itemize} \item At a GPT-2-Small parameter count using a synthetic-to-webtext curriculum, CGLS achieves consistent gains in perplexity and downstream QA performance (1.0\% on average, and +2.1\% on PIQA). \item At a LLaMA-3.2-1B parameter count, we stratify the DataComp-LM (DCLM) corpus \citep{Li2024DataComp-LM:Models} using a DistilBERT-based classifier \citep{Sanh2019DistilBERTLighter} and show that CGLS outperforms compute-matched baselines on knowledge-intensive and reasoning-heavy tasks, on average by 2.17\% across all benchmarks and by as much as 5\% on ARC-Easy. \end{itemize} \end{itemize} Overall, we demonstrate that joint scaling of model and data complexity unlocks the benefits of progressive stacking for language model pretraining, yielding better downstream performance on knowledge-intensive tasks up to the 1B parameter scale.
+\begin{itemize}[topsep=0pt,leftmargin=4mm,itemsep=0pt,partopsep=0pt,parsep=2pt] \item We propose \textbf{Curriculum-Guided Layer Scaling (CGLS)}, a unified framework for jointly scaling model capacity and data complexity via progressive layer expansion and curriculum learning. \item We conduct a rigorous empirical evaluation of CGLS at two parameter counts and compute scales, demonstrating its scalability and robustness across both general pretraining and domain-shift settings. \begin{itemize} \item At a GPT-2-Small parameter count using a synthetic-to-webtext curriculum, CGLS achieves consistent gains in perplexity and downstream QA performance (1.0\% on average, and +3.0\% on ARC-Easy). \item At a Llama-3.2-1B parameter count and 2.5B tokens, we stratify the DataComp-LM (DCLM) corpus \citep{Li2024DataComp-LM:Modelsb} using a DistilBERT-based classifier \citep{Sanh2019DistilBERTLighter} and show that CGLS outperforms compute-matched baselines on knowledge-intensive and reasoning-heavy tasks, on average by 1.7\% across benchmarks and by as much as 5.0\% on ARC-Easy.
+Scaling up to a Chinchilla-optimal 20B tokens \citep{Hoffmann2022TrainingModels}, gains are even larger, with an average 3.90\% increase across benchmarks. \end{itemize} \end{itemize} Overall, we demonstrate that joint scaling of model and data complexity unlocks the benefits of progressive stacking for language model pretraining, yielding better downstream performance on knowledge-intensive tasks up to the 1B parameter and 20B tokens scale.

+\paragraph{Conflict of Interest Disclosure.} The authors declare no financial conflicts of interest related to this work.